gsilva2016/langchain-integrations/langchain-openvino-multimodal/README.md

-# langchain-openvino-clip
+# langchain-openvino-multimodal

-This package contains the LangChain integration with OpenVINOClip
+This package contains the LangChain integration with OpenVINOClip, and OpenVINOBgeEmbeddings

 ## Installation